edgi-govdata-archiving/web-monitoring-ops/manually-managed/rds/README.md

             ```
             { DBInstanceClassMemory * (2 / 5) * (1 / (8 * 1024)) }
+              ^ Available mem          ^ Ratio   ^ Convert to units of 8 KB
             ```

 2. `web-monitoring-db-staging-aws-west2a` is the staging database.
 It is configured as: